avkoehl/streamkit/README.md

 # streamkit

-A python toolkit for terrain-based stream network processing at the catchment scale.
+A python toolkit for terrain-based stream network processing.

 ## Overview

-streamkit provides tools for analyzing and manipulating stream networks derived from digital elevation models (DEMs).
+streamkit provides tools for analyzing and manipulating stream networks derived from DEMs.
 It includes functionalities for:

 - **Watershed delineation** - DEM conditioning, flow direction, flow accumulation, and basin delineation